dudeacough/Scam-Search/README.txt

 Then perform a search on craiglist for rentals in the same zip code.
 Then open up each of the search results on craiglist and compare the images to the zillow URL.

+There are easier ways to look for duplicate lisitng, for example an address search, but the intended purpose is a personal challenge to use image comparison.

 The program will return a file containing the URLs of the craiglist sites that contain photos that are simliar to the photos copied from the provided Zillow URL.

 This project is intended for personal growth in coding with Python.

+Future ideas for project:
+- Add other comparison methods such as address or street number
+- Optimize search on Craiglist for number of bedrooms and bathrroms
+- Add multithreading and/or multiprocessing capabilities for image downloading and image comparison